Linus4/eldritchinstinct/main.typ

 === Tomes

-You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in _foreign languages_ and often provide only a partial or inaccurate understanding of the Mythos.
+You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in foreign languages and often provide only a partial or inaccurate understanding of the Mythos.
 An *Initial Reading* allows the reader to get an overview of the knowledge that is contained in the tome.
 The reader gains Insight equal to the tome’s *Mythos Rating*.

 Further *study* of the tome takes a few days, after which you may increase your MK by the tome’s Mythos rating.
 Every time, though, you must gain a Broken notch.

-#align(center, image("images/butterfly Koloman Moser cropped.png", width: 35%))
+#align(center, image("images/chamber-mystery-1600-hablot-knight-browne_cut.png", width: 60%))

 #pagebreak()